Is your medical care worth the money you’re spending on it?

 In addition, you’ll be able to fully deduct the other $9,000 of uncovered healthcare costs as both an income tax deduction and as a self-employment tax deduction.
 This deductibility could easily save you another $1350 in self-employment taxes and then another $2250 in income taxes.
 Total savings: $4950 annually.

-For more details on this topic, check this helpful article and this one as well.
+For more details on this topic, check this helpful article.
 But as I’ve mentioned before, better to consult with the tax experts about your specific situation.

 Other Ways To Lower Your Health Care Bills